 Undergraduate Academic Advising

-Academic counselors, faculty advisors and graduate program coordinators assist students by providing information and advice related to academic programs.
+Academic advisors and faculty advisors assist students by providing information and advice related to academic programs.
 This includes--but is not limited to--specific major requirements for graduation, course planning, insight into how majors and careers may fit together, and preparation for further education.

-Students not yet enrolled at A&M-Central Texas may meet with an academic counselor to discuss how their previous coursework may be transferred and applied to their chosen degree.
-Prospective students are also eligible for A&M-Central Texas’s transfer program called Warrior Corps.
+Students not yet enrolled at A&M-Central Texas may meet with an academic advisor to discuss how their previous coursework may be transferred and applied to their chosen degree.
+Prospective students are also strongly encouraged to join A&M-Central Texas's transfer program Transfer Central.

-All newly admitted and readmitted students are required to meet with an academic counselor--either in person, online, or via telephone--before they will be permitted to enroll in courses.
-Students may schedule face-to-face or phone appointments with an academic counselor.
-Students may email email@example.com to correspond with an academic counselor or call (254) 501-5856.
+All newly admitted and readmitted students are required to meet with an academic advisor (located within each college)--either in person, online, or via telephone--before they will be permitted to enroll in courses.
+Students may schedule face-to-face, virtual, or phone appointments with an academic advisor.

 *All Social Work students should contact the department directly at (254) 519-5406 for any inquiries or to set up an advising appointment.

-Academic counselors are able to assist A&M-Central Texas students with the following:
+Academic advisors are able to assist A&M-Central Texas students with the following:

 - Declaration or change of major